MONIQUE NEWTON WALKER

 Originally from Chester, Pennsylvania, Monique Newton Walker has traveled the world as a performer, educator, and choreographer.
-She specializes in neo-traditional and contemporary African dance; and has studied from many dance masters and institutions including Chuck Davis, Katherine Dunham, Walter Nicks, Philadanco!, The School at Jacob’s Pillow, and Dr. Kariamu Welsh.
-Based in southern Maryland, Monique holds a Bachelor of Arts in Arts Administration, is the former Administrative Director for the Charles County Arts Alliance, a 2018-2019 NextLOOK Residency Artist (MD), and a certified Master Teacher of the Umfundalai contemporary African dance technique.
-She teaches Umfundalai at CityDance’s School & Conservatory and POP!
-Programs (MD) and The Viva School of Dance (DC).
+She specializes in neo-traditional and contemporary African dance and has studied from many dance masters and institutions including Dr. Charles "Chuck" Davis, Dr. Katherine Dunham, Walter Nicks, Philadanco!, The School at Jacob’s Pillow, and Dr. Kariamu Welsh.
+Based in southern Maryland, Monique holds a Bachelor of Arts in Arts Administration, is the former Administrative Director for the Charles County Arts Alliance, a 2018-2019 NextLOOK Residency Artist (MD), and a Master Teacher of the Umfundalai contemporary African dance technique.
+She is an adjunct faculty member in the Visual and Performing Arts Department at the College of Southern Maryland and teaches Umfundalai at CityDance’s Conservatory and Studios (MD) and The Viva School of Dance (DC).
 Monique has served as a guest lecturer at Drexel University (PA) and the University of Illinois, Urbana-Champaign, and on the dance faculty at North Carolina State University and The School at Jacob’s Pillow.
 She is the former Assistant to the Artistic Director of Chuck Davis’ African American Dance Ensemble and former principal dancer with Kariamu & Company: Traditions.
 Her choreography has been presented at the North Carolina Dance Festival, the Philadelphia Fringe Festival (PA), Dance Place (DC), and the Clarice Smith Performing Arts Center (MD).
-Monique continues her mission of using dance, music, and theater as a vehicle for the preservation, promotion, and innovation of African Diasporan dance through her work a choreographer with her project-based performance company, MoDance Works.
+Monique continues her mission of using dance, music, and theater as a vehicle for the preservation, promotion, and innovation of African Diasporan dance through her work as a choreographer with her project-based performance company, MoDance Works.